kristenvaccaro/interaction-design/assignments.md

 People working at a local community garden
 Gaming-focused livestreamers on Twitch
 Knitters on a knitting-related social media forum
-Baristas working at a local coffee shop
+Volunteers at a local food pantry
 Late night workers at fast food places (e.g., McDonalds)
 Vendors at a farmers market
 Children visiting a museum in Balboa Park